prantlf/cat.js/README.md

       $ cat.js a
       $ cat.js -s /tmp/a /tmp/b > /tmp/c

+## Differences

+The following options from the POSIX version are not supported, but they are accepted and ignored:

+    -u    write bytes from the input file to the standard output without delay as each is read

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.